imignite/Twitter-Test/README.md

 This information is important because a Fiat has the highest positive brand image on average but pulls from a sample of only about 15 tweets.

-Going forward:

-If we treat Twitter data like survey data one question is who/why did someone not answer a question (tweet).
-What inferences can we draw from those who are not tweeting about car companies?